MooMaker/General-overview/README.md

 1) Trader on CoW submits his limit order.
 If it is not matched with other trader, it is passed to solver through CoW driver to find the best available path to settle the trade.
 2) Solver passes data on tokens that require swap to MooMaker offcahin service
-3) Offchain service informs all connected market makers (MMs) about the batch that requires settlements
+3) Offchain service informs all connected market makers (MMs) about the batch that requires onchain settlement
 4) MMs submit their EIP-712 signed bids through websocket to MooMaker offchain service
 5) The best quote out of all provided is displayed to solver as the best solution that he may pick to offer CoW driver as a path
+6) If accepted as the best solution, CoW driver will activate MooMaker smart contract swap function which will check validity of signed quote and execute swap by transfering tokens between the winning MM and CoW driver.

 <img width="643" alt="image" src="https://github.com/MooMaker/General-overview/assets/105652074/d7b0ebb1-6a64-44d7-97a5-2821907f530b">